Severson-Group/eMach-matlab/README.md

    1. *Function signature description:* The function signature is followed immediately by a brief one sentence description of what that function accomplishes with that function signature.
    2. *Argument description:* The function arguments are described for different use cases.
 This is expected to directly continue from the function signature.
 I.e., there is no whitespace vertically between the function signature and the description of arguments.
    3. *Return value description:* The return value should be described.
 This will be in a new paragraph following the argument description.
    4. *Example use cases:* Provide example use cases, with each example in its own paragraph.
 Be as descriptive as possible.
-Example: `For example, motion = MN_D_MAKEMOTIONCOMPONENT(mn, 'rotorIron'), creates a motion component to move the geometry 'rotorIron'`

    **Note:** If a function has multiple function signatures, all of them must be described, in order of fewest arguments provided to most arguments provided.
 Each subsequent function signature only adds additional information - there is no need to re-describe the arguments and return values previously described.
-3. **Related functions:** Finally, list related functions.
-Example: `See also MN_FINDBODY, MN_GETPATHOFRADIALFACES, MN_D_MAKESIMPLECOIL, MN_D_SETDEFAULTLENGTHUNIT, MN_D_SETPARAMETER, MN_D_CREATEBOUNDARYCONDITION.`
+3. **Related functions:** Finally, list related functions that a user is likely to use along with this function.

 An example function documentation will look as follows